Welcome to Coaching with Suzanne!

 2. Improve leadership skills – I may ask you to join Toastmasters to gain confidence, improve public speaking skills, and network.

 3. Finance Club – follow this LinkedIn group to stay current with what’s happening in financial services with leadership and career options.

-5. Improve your health and quality of life – Purchase Tim Rath’s book “Eat, Move, Sleep” and create your own free, customized 30 day action plan (available on the website).
+5. Live healthy – Read about issues to live a healthier lifestyle.
 You’ll need to play a bigger game when working with me, so make the commitment to improve your health.

 VI.
 Keep Yourself Well Between Our Sessions: